Online Safety & Security: Cybersecurity Tips for Tax Season and Beyond

 • Consider utilizing credit or identity theft monitoring tools to check for fraudulent use of you, your spouse or your child’s identity.

 It may seem overwhelming, but these are small, actionable steps that you can take to keep your information protected.
 Stay smart, remain diligent, and if you have a bad feeling about a particular email or phone call, it never hurts to double check that the request is legitimate.
-We say it all the time but during tax season it truly rings true, better to be safe than sorry.
+We say it all the time, but during tax season, it especially rings true: better to be safe than sorry.

 1 Morgan, Steve.
 Cybercrime Magazine.
 2022 Cybersecurity Almanac: 100 Facts, Figures, Predictions And Statistics (January 19,2022).
 Retrieved on March 8, 2022 from https://cybersecurityventures.com/cybersecurity-almanac-2022/